NOVEMBER 2024 READING LIST

 I had Quiet on my shelf for a while and never found time to really dig in.
 With an overseas trip and a lot of solo time, I decided it was time to pull this one off the shelf, and I am so glad I did.
 To start with, Cain explains that at least one-third of the people we know are introverts.
 At least.
 And some of these introverts have made significant contributions to society.

 Another point that Cain brings up is the evangelical movement.
 She spends little time on this point, but her observations were so profound as to change how I look at my faith's commissional aspect.
-She explains that going door to door, talking to the barista, and handing out tracts was a redirecting turn in the late 20th century that geared Christian faith to better suit extroverts.
+She explains that going door-to-door, talking to the barista, and handing out tracts was a redirecting turn in the late 20th century that geared Christian faith toward better suit extroverts.
 What!
 All this time, the shaming, the questioning of faith, and the demand by Christian leaders was a personality preference.
-I breathed a huge sigh of relief in reading about how introverts go about their faith compared to extroverts, and the reading was a great comfort.
+I breathed a huge sigh of relief upon reading about how introverts approach their faith compared to extroverts, and the reading was a great comfort.

 5/5 Stars